Fox News Poll Shows Dramatic Shift On Donald Trump Impeachment

-Fifty one percent of American voters wants President Donald Trump impeached and removed from office, according to a new Fox News poll.
+Fifty-one percent of American voters want President Donald Trump impeached and removed from office, according to a new Fox News poll.

 The poll shows a dramatic shift in public opinion, and voter support for impeachment has reached a record high.

-With 51 percent of voters in favor of impeachment and removal, an additional four percent want the president impeached, but not removed.
+With 51 percent of voters in favor of impeachment and removal, an additional four percent want the president impeached but not removed.

 Forty percent oppose impeachment altogether.